jasminkarki/emotion-classification/docs/analysis.md

 * Performance(P): Precision, recall

 *Assumptions:*
+* The dataset is labeled.
-* If the post contains words like:
+* If the text of the post contains words like:
     * excited, sensuous, energetic, enthusiastic, etc. the emotion is happy.
     * guilty, ashamed, depressed, etc. the emotion is sad.
     * hurt, hateful, selfish, hateful, etc. the emotion is angry and so on